thoth-tech/documentation/docs/OnTrack/JPlag/Jplag-Feasibility-Document.md

 create a volume in the container.

 The current **unit_similarity_module.rb** file already defines how the batch process is managed.
 I believe using this method will also be suitable for JPLAG.
+This file can be altered to use ruby shell commands to: start jplag container > run jplag jar file > remove jplag container.

-The current MOSS batch process is called from a rake file task.
-This call will need to be replaced with the CLI commands to run JPLAG.
+The current MOSS batch process **unit_similarity_module.rb** is called from a rake file task.

 ## Backend